-UE maintains a closed-loop quantity Pe-base for both scheduled transmission and non-scheduled transmission.
-P{e-base} is incremented or decremented by a value $\Delta{\text{e-base}}$ upon each receipt of a TPC command on E-AGCH and on E-HICH.
-When following an extended pause, which is signalled by higher layers, in the reception of TPC commands on E-AGCH and on E-HICH, the UE shall set P{e-base} equal to the reference Desired E-PUCH RX power.
-When receipt of TPC commands on E-AGCH or on E-HICH recommences, the TPC commands shall be used to modify P{e-base} from its previously set value.
+UE maintains a closed-loop quantity Pe-base for both scheduled transmission and non-scheduled transmission. $P{e-base}$ is incremented or decremented by a value $\Delta{e\text{-base}}$ upon each receipt of a TPC command on E-AGCH and on E-HICH.
+When receipt of TPC commands on E-AGCH and on E-HICH is in the same sub-frame, UE shall treat one single TPC command if they are identical and discard them if they are different.

+When following an extended pause, which is signalled by higher layers, in the reception of TPC commands on E-AGCH and on E-HICH, the UE shall set $P{e-base}$ equal to the reference Desired E-PUCH RX power.
+When receipt of TPC commands on E-AGCH or on E-HICH recommences, the TPC commands shall be used to modify $P{e-base}$ from its previously set value.